-This chapter of the EIS evaluates the potential impacts on utilities, which may arise due to activities associated with the construction and operation of the proposed scheme in Area MN103.
+This chapter of the EIS evaluates the potential impacts on utilities, which may arise due to activities associated with the construction and operation of the proposed scheme in Area MN104.

-This chapter of the EIS specifically refers to impacts on over and underground utility infrastructure such as water, gas, electricity, sewers, surface water drainage and telecommunications.
+This chapter specifically refers to impacts on over and underground utility infrastructure such as water, gas, electricity, sewers, surface water drainage and telecommunications.
 It includes an evaluation of the impacts associated with protection, diversion and relocation of utility services equipment and plant in the vicinity of surface running tracks, stops, tunnels, ventilation shafts and other areas associated with the proposed scheme.
-Any impacts due to electromagnetic interference are addressed in the Radiation and Stray Current chapters of this EIS (Volume 2, Chapter 6).
-Indirect impacts that may occur due to the activities and potential disruption caused during utilities diversions are addressed in other chapters of the EIS.
-Examples include the Traffic chapters of this EIS (Volume2, Chapter 7).
+Any impacts due to electromagnetic interference are addressed in the Radiation and Stray Current chapter of this EIS (Volume 2, Chapter 6).
+Indirect impacts that may occur due to the activities and potential disruption caused during utilities diversions are addressed in the Socio-economics and Traffic chapters of this EIS (Volume 2, Chapters 3 and 7 respectively).